 Before you start your next project where you will need to bury some lines, consider your options and learn the best practices.

 The first step is to evaluate the size of the project.
 This will help you know what kind of equipment is best suited to meet your needs.
-A smaller job, such as boring under sidewalks to connect a water line, lighting or sprinkler system is best done with a dry auger kit that easily bores up to 5 feet.
-Larger projects — as much as 30 feet — can be tackled with the wet drilling kit.
+A smaller job, such as boring under sidewalks to connect a water line, lighting or sprinkler system is best done with a sidewalk boring kit that easily bores up to 5 feet.
+Larger projects — as much as 30 feet — can be tackled with the driveway boring kit.
 This attachment easily bores under a street or driveway, which makes it ideal for installing underground irrigation systems.
 After choosing the proper attachment, you can get started with your boring project.

 Boring – The Process